Do you have a question about the coronavirus? Ask us below.

 Q: How long does it take to get the results?

 That varies quite a bit.
 Some providers have promised test results within 36-48 hours, but we’re hearing that in many cases, it takes several days.
-Kaiser Permanente says results can be expected within 4-7 days.
+Kaiser Permanente says results can be expected within four to seven days.

 Read more about where California currently stands with coronavirus testing here.